devmachinist/Vibe/README.md

 ## License

 Vibe is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 Experience the simplicity and power of Vibe—start building today!